Ultra High Energy Cosmic Rays: The disappointing model: The Auger total energy spectrum

-In Fig.~\ref{fig:model} we plot, as an example, the total UHECR spectrum in the 'disappointing model' using $\gamma_g =2.3$, which might be the case for acceleration by relativistic shocks.
-The proton spectrum is calculated here in the diffusive model, more realistic for energies below 1~EeV.
-We assume the turbulent magnetic field with basic scales $(B_c,l_c)=$(1~nG,~1~Mpc), the distance between sources 40~Mpc and the Kolmogorov diffusion coefficient (for notation and method of calculations see references \cite{diffusion}).
-The analysis of proton maximum energy of acceleration (see left panel of Fig.~\ref{fig:model} ) gives $E_0=E_p^{\rm max}=4$~EeV, in a rough agreement with analysis for homogeneous distribution of the sources.
-In fact this set of parameters gives the lowest $E_0$ allowed by Auger data, because prediction for maximum energy for Iron nuclei is 100~EeV, while in Auger particles with almost 200~EeV are observed.
-However, changing the parameters, in particular increasing $\gamma_g$, it is easy to increase $E_0$ to (5 - 6)~EeV.
+In Fig.~\ref{Fig5} we plot the calculated total UHECR spectrum in the 'disappointing model', using $\gamma_g =2.3$, which might be the case for acceleration by relativistic shocks.
+The proton spectrum is calculated here in a diffusive model, the more realistic one for energies below 1~EeV.
+We assume the turbulent magnetic field with basic scales $(B_c,l_c)=(1 \mbox{ nG, } 1\mbox{ Mpc})$, the distance between sources $d \sim 40$~Mpc and the Kolmogorov diffusion coefficient (for notation and method of calculation see \cite{Berezinsky:2005fa,Aloisio:2008tx}).
+The analysis of proton maximum energy of acceleration (see left panel of Fig.~\ref{Fig5} ) gives $E_0=E_p^{\rm max}=4$~EeV, in a rough agreement with the analysis made for homogeneous distribution of sources.
+In fact this set of parameters gives the lowest $E_0$ allowed by Auger data, because a prediction for the maximum energy of Iron nuclei is 100~EeV, while in Auger one event with energy close to $200$~EeV was already observed.
+However, varying parameters, in particular increasing $\gamma_g$, it is easy to increase $E_0$ to ($5 - 6$)~EeV, and even 10~EeV cannot be excluded.

-The inclusion of diffusion provides flattening of proton spectrum below 1~EeV, seen in Fig.~\ref{fig:model} as 'diffusive cutoff', because flux $J(E)$ is multiplied to $E^3$.
-The 'diffusive cutoff' provides the transition from a steep galactic spectrum, most probably composed by Iron, to a flat spectrum of extragalactic protons.
+The account for diffusion in extragalactic magnetic fields provides a flattening of the proton spectrum at $E \lesssim 1$~EeV, seen in Fig.~\ref{Fig5} as a 'diffusive cutoff', because flux $J(E)$ is multiplied by $E^3$.
+The 'diffusive cutoff' provides a transition from the steep galactic spectrum, most probably composed of Iron, to the flat spectrum of extragalactic protons.

-The spectrum of nuclei in Fig.~\ref{fig:model} is obtained by subtraction procedure first suggested in \cite{BGH}.
-We subtract from the total Auger spectrum the proton spectrum as calculated above, and the resultant flux is plotted in the right panel of Fig.~\ref{fig:model} as sum of different nuclei species.
-In the mixed composition model \cite{Allardetal} with arbitrary fractions of all primary nuclei at generation it looks easy to fit the obtained nuclei spectrum.
+The spectrum of nuclei in Fig.~\ref{Fig5} is obtained by subtraction procedure first suggested in \cite{Berezinsky:2004wx}.
+We subtract the above-calculated proton spectrum from the total Auger spectrum.
+The resultant flux is plotted in the right panel of Fig.~\ref{Fig5} as a sum of different nuclei species.
+In the mixed composition model \cite{Allard:2005ha,Allard:2005cx} it looks quite possible to fit the obtained nuclei spectrum by allowing for arbitrary fractions of primary nuclei in sources.